DallanQ/lost_ruins_of_arnak/QA.md

 > If I get a bonus tile that allows me to turn, for example, a tablet into a spear but I don’t have a tablet at the moment, do I lose the tile or can I keep it and use it later in the game?

-You are not able to save it for another turn, but you are allowed to resolve the research row's effect before resolving the bonus action.
+You are not able to save it for another turn, but the rulebook says "you are allowed to resolve the row’s effect before using the bonus tile, if you want."
 If you do not want to or cannot use it, you forfeit the bonus.

 [question-about-using-assistants](https://boardgamegeek.com/thread/2629526/question-about-using-assistants)

 > When using an assistant's ability to say get any resource token, does it have to be used immediately (spent), or can you collect a resource and place it in your inventory?
 For instance, can you collect a resource from an assistant's ability, then change him to his gold side, reset him, use the ability again, and collect more resources, then pass and use all the resources on a later turn?

 Resources gained from assistants are added to your supply; they do not need to be spent on the turn they are gained.
 However, note that if you "pass," that means you cannot take any more turns for that round.
-Most of the assistants are quick actions, meaning you still need to take a full action (using a card's action, sending a worker to a dig site, etc.) as part of your turn.
+Most of the assistants are quick actions, meaning you still need to take a full action (using a card's action, sending a worker to a dig site, Pass, etc.) as part of your turn.

 > I bought the Ostrich item card and was wondering if you have to be able to complete the full action of the card in order to play the card as a main action?
 (I.E. play the ostrich card and draw a card from my deck but I don’t have an assistant in my ready area to play on a dig site or discover a site, can I just play the card to draw a card?)